CFDs are complex financial products and come with a high risk of losing money.

 When you enter the number of units on the order ticket, the sell and buy prices at the top of the ticket dynamically update to show the entry price and spread for the requested number of units.

-Tapping on the highlighted area opens market depth
+Tap on the highlighted area to open market depth.

 This will show a list of prices and the number of units available at each price.
 If you enter an order where the number of units is greater than the number of units available on the first level (we will execute the maximum number of units available at the first level), the next portion of the order’s units over the first level price will be calculated from the subsequent price level.